This PDF is the current document as it appeared on Public Inspection on 08/10/2015 at 08:45 am.

-By the National Credit Union Administration Board, on January 15, 2015.
+By the National Credit Union Administration Board on July 23, 2015.

 Secretary of the Board.

-For the reasons discussed above, the National Credit Union Administration proposes to amend part 702 as follows:Start Part
+For the reasons discussed above, the National Credit Union Administration amends 12 CFR part 702 as follows:Start Part

 PART 702—CAPITAL ADEQUACYEnd Part Start Amendment Part